equalitie/ouinet/README.md

-A new client node which starts with no configuration will get a default one from templates included in Ouinet's source code and it will be missing some important parameters, so you may want to stop it and use the shell container to edit `client/ouinet-client.conf` and add configuration options for the injector endpoint `injector-ep` and credentials `injector-credentials`, and cache index IPNS ID `injector-ipns`, then restart the client.
+A new client node which starts with no configuration will get a default one from templates included in Ouinet's source code and it will be missing some important parameters, so you may want to stop it and use the shell container to edit `client/ouinet-client.conf`:

+  - Add configuration options for the injector endpoint `injector-ep` and its access credentials `injector-credentials`.
+  - If the injector endpoint uses TLS, set `enable-injector-tls` to `true` and copy its certificate to `client/ssl-inj-cert.pem`.
+  - Set the IPNS ID of the cache index in option `injector-ipns`.

+When you are done with the configuration, restart the client.

 [docker-compose.yml]: https://raw.githubusercontent.com/equalitie/ouinet/master/docker-compose.yml